adloky/smalls/english/all-dorothys-adventures-in-oz.md

 General Guph said to the Chief of the Whimsies,

-1 **the Whimsies** — Пестроголовые

 "We Nomes are going to conquer the Land of Oz and capture our King’s Magic Belt, which the Oz people stole from him.
 Then we are going to plunder and destroy the whole country.
 And we want the Whimsies to help us."

 "Will there be any fighting?" asked the Chief.

 "Plenty," replied Guph.

 That pleased the Chief, for he got up and danced around the room three times.
 Then he asked,